Zest-studi-o/bookzone-v2/README.md

 ### Features Left to Implement

-In the future, I would like to:
+Many ideas and features are lined up for this project, although they could not be implemented this time, in the future, I would like to:

 - Add a barcode scanner that can read the book iban and add it to the database.
 - I would like the app to allow users to also sell their second-hand books.